isabella232/marketing-1/How to Find and Use Technical Resources if You’re New to Tech:proposal.md

 ![](https://i.imgur.com/E3zzaD6.jpg)

-Developer Kathy Liu likes using Youtube tutorials about the theory of programming.
-She said, "From the tutorials, you can learn the concepts and the bigger view of that, and then you can apply them to your code."
+For instance, some Bit Project members like to look up tutorials on specific coding projects in their preferred programming languages.
+Then

+But others, like developer Kathy Liu, prefer to use Youtube tutorials about the theory of programming because they help her understand the concept of code.
+This allows her to apply what she's learned to more projects later on.

-Another way to use Youtube videos is to look up tutorials on specific coding projects.
+Others at Bit Project, however, prefer looking up tutorials on specific coding projects.
+If you'd rather have this Another way to use Youtube videos is to look up tutorials on specific coding projects.
 Jayaram said that he likes to "code along [with these types of tutorials] and add some new features" to make it more unique and better suit his goals as a programmer.

 ## Online Coding Lessons and Assessments